redrickoshea/prac06/README.md

 CAB302 Software Development
 ===========================

-# Practical 11: Data Connectivity - JDBC
+# Week 8: Data Connectivity - JDBC

 The classes for this week are about the use of JDBC in a fairly simple application which talks to a MariaDB backend database.
 Note that there may be individual differences between these instructions and your experience based on how you have installed MariaDB-- adjust settings accordingly.